Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 * `v6.vs.vc.2.|nextOrdinal`: `1` : a counter used to allocate index values for Objects used as keys
 * `v6.vs.vc.2.|schemata`: `{"body":"[{\"@qclass\":\"tagged\",\"tag\":\"match:scalar\",\"payload\":{\"@qclass\":\"undefined\"}}]","slots":[]}`

 The `schemata` is a capdata serialization of the constraints recorded for the collection.
-These constraints can limit keys to be just strings, or numbers, etc.
+These constraints can limit keys to be just strings, or numbers, etc. The schemata consists of one schema for the keys and a separate schema for the values.

 Each entry in the collection gets put into a single vatstore entry: